 The Cal=Trak operates similarly in both pressure and suction applications.
 Sometimes, however, users wish to compare the Cal=Trak under suction (vacuum) conditions.
 With a piston or bell prover, the setup of Figure 7 can be used.
-Note that the inlet to the Cal=Trak is at atmospheric pressure.

 The restrictor should be sized to provide a drop of at least 70 kPa (21 inches or 500 mm Hg).
 The purpose of the restrictor is to render the piston insertion pressure change (0.1 kPa) relatively insignificant, as in the similar pressure calibration methodology.